Nizamuddin East

 Nizamuddin East is an affluent residential colony in South East Delhi, India.
 It is located on Mathura Road and is home to Humayun's Tomb, as well as that of Abdul Rahim Khan-I-Khana.
 There are several other monuments in the area.
 The colony has 286 houses, including Jaipur Estate, and 32 public parks.

-Inside the colony is a small center of the Arya Samaj.

 Location

 Nizamuddin, named after the 13th century Sufi saint, is a centrally located residential area within the ring road.
 Set in the backdrop of the spectacular Humayun's tomb, to its north and Khan Khana Tomb to its South.